-While 2006-2011 was the hottest six-summer stretch in more than half a century, it was only the 10th hottest six-summer period on the 129-year record.
-That seems to eliminate manmade global warming as a likely cause for the recent hot summers, he said.
+While 2006-2011 was the hottest six-summer stretch in more than half a century, it was only the tenth hottest six-summer period on the 129-year record.
+That seems to eliminate manmade global warming as a likely cause for the recent hot summers, Christy said.

 "Since these temperatures aren't higher than earlier temperatures, it doesn't look like 'global warming,' but more like a problem we still wrestle with: unpredictable natural variability," Christy said.
 "No one really knows what triggers these natural shifts in the climate."

 Despite the recent warm summers, Alabama's long-term summer temperature trend over the entire 129-year period is cooling at the rate of about 0.12 degree Fahrenheit per decade.
 That means summer high temperatures for the several summers before 2006 were about 1.5 degrees F cooler than they were in the late 1800s and early 1900s.